Here's What Every Scene in the New Star Wars Trailer Means

 Now a shot of a hand gently gliding over a very old book with a version of the Jedi symbol.
 (Pullen also says this might be the Journal of the Whills, a Jedi religious tome made canon in the Force Awakens novelization.)

 "The balance," says Rey.
 And again, another familiar voice in the background: Jedi Master Yoda, but what he's saying is hard to make out.
+(Pullen says it's a version of a line of his from Return: "Luke, when gone am I...the last of the Jedi will you be."
+That jives with this movie's title.)

 It could be that Rey goes on a quest to learn more about the Jedi and the Force, or perhaps this is on Luke's hideaway planet, which may be the site of the first Jedi temple.

 MORE Here's What That Epic New Star Wars: The Last Jedi Poster May Mean for Rey